wanghaisheng/hands-on-chinese-learning/new.md

     electrification - rural areas: 99.8% (2016)

-    [Electricity - production]:
+    Electricity - production:

     5.883 trillion kWh (2016 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Electricity - consumption]:
+    Electricity - consumption:

     5.564 trillion kWh (2016 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Electricity - exports]:
+    Electricity - exports:

     18.91 billion kWh (2016 est.)

-    country comparison to the world: [10]
+    country comparison to the world: 10

-    [Electricity - imports]:
+    Electricity - imports:

     6.185 billion kWh (2016 est.)

-    country comparison to the world: [33]
+    country comparison to the world: 33

-    [Electricity - installed generating capacity]:
+    Electricity - installed generating capacity:

     1.653 billion kW (2016 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Electricity - from fossil fuels]:
+    Electricity - from fossil fuels:

     62% of total installed capacity (2016 est.)

-    country comparison to the world: [124]
+    country comparison to the world: 124

-    [Electricity - from nuclear fuels]:
+    Electricity - from nuclear fuels:

     2% of total installed capacity (2017 est.)

-    country comparison to the world: [25]
+    country comparison to the world: 25

-    [Electricity - from hydroelectric plants]:
+    Electricity - from hydroelectric plants:

     18% of total installed capacity (2017 est.)

-    country comparison to the world: [93]
+    country comparison to the world: 93

-    [Electricity - from other renewable sources]:
+    Electricity - from other renewable sources:

     18% of total installed capacity (2017 est.)

-    country comparison to the world: [47]
+    country comparison to the world: 47

-    [Crude oil - production]:
+    Crude oil - production:

     3.838 million bbl/day (2017 est.)

-    country comparison to the world: [7]
+    country comparison to the world: 7

-    [Crude oil - exports]:
+    Crude oil - exports:

     57,310 bbl/day (2015 est.)

-    country comparison to the world: [40]
+    country comparison to the world: 40

-    [Crude oil - imports]:
+    Crude oil - imports:

     6.71 million bbl/day (2015 est.)

-    country comparison to the world: [2]
+    country comparison to the world: 2

-    [Crude oil - proved reserves]:
+    Crude oil - proved reserves:

     25.63 billion bbl (1 January 2018 est.)

-    country comparison to the world: [12]
+    country comparison to the world: 12

-    [Refined petroleum products - production]:
+    Refined petroleum products - production:

     11.51 million bbl/day (2015 est.)

-    country comparison to the world: [2]
+    country comparison to the world: 2

-    [Refined petroleum products - consumption]:
+    Refined petroleum products - consumption:

     12.47 million bbl/day (2016 est.)

-    country comparison to the world: [2]
+    country comparison to the world: 2

-    [Refined petroleum products - exports]:
+    Refined petroleum products - exports:

     848,400 bbl/day (2015 est.)

-    country comparison to the world: [9]
+    country comparison to the world: 9

-    [Refined petroleum products - imports]:
+    Refined petroleum products - imports:

     1.16 million bbl/day (2015 est.)

-    country comparison to the world: [4]
+    country comparison to the world: 4

-    [Natural gas - production]:
+    Natural gas - production:

     145.9 billion cu m (2017 est.)

-    country comparison to the world: [6]
+    country comparison to the world: 6

-    [Natural gas - consumption]:
+    Natural gas - consumption:

     238.6 billion cu m (2017 est.)

-    country comparison to the world: [3]
+    country comparison to the world: 3

-    [Natural gas - exports]:
+    Natural gas - exports:

     3.37 billion cu m (2017 est.)

-    country comparison to the world: [35]
+    country comparison to the world: 35

-    [Natural gas - imports]:
+    Natural gas - imports:

     97.63 billion cu m (2017 est.)

-    country comparison to the world: [3]
+    country comparison to the world: 3

-    [Natural gas - proved reserves]:
+    Natural gas - proved reserves:

     5.44 trillion cu m (1 January 2018 est.)

-    country comparison to the world: [9]
+    country comparison to the world: 9

-    [Carbon dioxide emissions from consumption of energy]:
+    Carbon dioxide emissions from consumption of energy:

     11.67 billion Mt (2017 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-*   [Communications :: China]
+*   Communications :: China
-*   [Telephones - fixed lines]:
+*   Telephones - fixed lines:

     total subscriptions: 193.762 million (2017 est.)

     subscriptions per 100 inhabitants: 14 (2017 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Telephones - mobile cellular]:
+    Telephones - mobile cellular:

     total subscriptions: 1,474,097,000 (2017 est.)

     subscriptions per 100 inhabitants: 107 (2017 est.)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Telephone system]:
+    Telephone system:

     general assessment: China has become the largest Internet market in the world, with the majority of users accessing the Internet through mobile devices; moderate growth is predicted over the next five years in the fixed broadband segment; one of the biggest drivers of commercial growth is its increasing urbanisation rate as rural residents move to cities; 80% of China's Internet users access the Internet through mobile devices; by 2015 China will be the world's largest 5G market (2017)